 Choose an Organic Mattress with Non-Toxic Materials for your Kids Beds

-Yes, organic is definitely important, but it’s even more important that ALL the materials used are non toxic and there are no harmful fire retardants or barriers.
+Yes, an organic kids mattress is definitely important, but it’s even more important that ALL the materials used are non toxic and there are no harmful fire retardants or barriers.

 Cotton is firm and breathable.
 100% certified organic cotton is a perfect filling for a child’s mattress.
 It’s also the best covering or surface ticking material, especially when it’s quilted.

 Wool is also used in organic mattresses.
-Wool is a safe, non-toxic material when it’s organic or processed according to organic standards, but wool can also have allergenic properties.
-So be cautious with wool if your child has allergies.
+Wool is a safe, non-toxic material when it’s organic or processed according to organic standards.

 Eco Foam, Bio Foam or Soy Foam – Beware